jaykeny/tidy-tube/README.md

 # Tidy Tube

-**My feed for YouTube has become cluttered with videos that were made by bots or I don't have access to, so after months of hitting not interested on member videos and videos under 1000 views that were bots, I decided to build something that would make my feed and recommendations actually show things I would watch.**
+My feed for YouTube has become cluttered with videos that were either member only or made by bots, so after months of hitting not interested on them, I decided to build something that would make my feed and recommendations actually show things I would watch.

----

 ## Description
 Tidy Tube lets you:
 - Hide "Members only" videos
 - Filter videos below a specified view count